Step 1 - Fill out the necessary forms.

 This step will be slightly different, depending on whether or not the judge granted you a temporary order.

-If you were granted a temporary order for protection from abuse, the clerk will ask a police officer or deputy sheriff to serve the complaint and temporary order and notice of hearing on the defendant.
+If you were granted a temporary PFA order, the clerk will ask a police officer or deputy sheriff to serve the complaint and temporary order and notice of hearing on the defendant.

-If you were not granted a temporary PFA order, it will be scheduled for a final hearing within 21 days1 (unless the case is dismissed at your request).
-The court clerk will fill out a summons, which will tell the defendant the date and time that your complaint will be heard by the court.
+If you were not granted a temporary PFA order, the court clerk will fill out a summons that tells the defendant the date and time that your complaint will be heard by the court.
 S/he will give you copies of the complaint and summons.
-Take two copies of each to the police department or sheriff's office, along with the service information sheet for service on the defendant.
+Take two copies of each to the police department or sheriff’s office, along with the service information sheet for service on the defendant.1

 Step 4 - The final hearing